CARL0SCAB0/ComputerSecurity/README.md

 DIAZ SOTO CARLOS ANTONIO 6CV2
 COMPUTER SECURITY
 ==================================
-ARP Spoofing y Detección con Scapy
+ARP Spoofing and Detección with Scapy
 ==================================

 This repository contains two Python scripts that allow you to perform and detect ARP Spoofing attacks on a local network using Scapy.